Business as usual: American League wins its 7th straight All-Star Game

 Texas’ Joey Gallo countered with a solo drive in a two-run seventh.

-Still, it was a far cry from last year’s All-Star Game that featured a record 10 home runs.
+It was a far cry from last year’s All-Star Game that featured a record 10 home runs.

-Cleveland favorite Michael Brantley had an early RBI double off losing pitcher Clayton Kershaw of the Los Angeles Dodgers.
-Jorge Polanco of the Minnesota Twins drove in a run with an infield single for a 2-0 edge in the fifth and another scored on a double-play grounder.
+Cleveland favorite Michael Brantley, a former Indians player now with the Houston Astros, had an early RBI double off losing pitcher Clayton Kershaw of the Los Angeles Dodgers.
+Jorge Polanco of the Minnesota Twins drove in a run with an infield single for a 2-0 edge in the fifth.

 “I wanted to swing the bat early.
 I had some nervous jitters I wanted to get out,” Brantley said.